constellation39/Akagi/README.md

 <!-- Planned in future:

-- Help test unreleased features that are still in development
+- Help template unreleased features that are still in development
-- Other bot.zip options to choose from -->
+- Other analyser.zip options to choose from -->

 # See Also